komidore64/maprys.net/content/pages/configuring-with-xrandr.md

 If ``xrandr``'s output doesn't show you a newly connected display, unfortunately this article can assist you no further as troubleshooting a display connection is outside of our scope today.
 [:(](http://www.nooooooooooooooo.com/)

-After confirmation of a connected display, next we need to make sure XRandR has the correct modes for the monitor.
+After confirmation of a connected display, next we need to make sure ``xrandr`` has the correct modes for the monitor.
-Sadly, in my case, XRandR had no idea what modes my display supported.
+Sadly, in my case, ``xrandr`` had no idea what modes my display supported.
 If your desired resolution shows up, then you are great shape, my friend!
 You can skip this bit about creating a new display mode and adding it to the monitor.